mayamathur/ah_now/README.md

 They are trajectories that the user can take through the app (series of clicks).
 Note that the numbering of the paths changed in 2018 (see [this codebook of caseflow numbers](https://docs.google.com/spreadsheets/d/1-Zqk_HU_vIoLYeICdjtBDljCGrSt-9Tg_a53C2XrOsc/edit#gid=0)
 ).
 Paths allow detailed analyses, e.g., parsing users who query wildlife vs. domestic animal issues.
 See the above FAQ before analyzing path data.

+Also, from Dave: "The helper list is accessed whenever a path is taken.
+So if we know how many times path 201 was taken, we know home many times the helper list was displayed for path 201."